Plague of Athens: Epidemiology

 There was severe overcrowding due to the ongoing war.
-During this time refugees from the Peloponnesian war had immigrated within the Long Walls of Athens, inflating the populations of Athens, the port of Piraeus, and the area along the road between them, which was also within the Long Walls.
+During this time, refugees from the Peloponnesian War had immigrated within the Long Walls of Athens, inflating the populations of Athens, the port of Piraeus, and the area along the road between them, which was also within the Long Walls.
 The population had tripled or quadrupled, from a prewar population of around 100–150,000 (60,000 citizens, 25,000 metics and no more than 70,000 slaves) to 300–400,000.
 This gave a population density of 25,000 PD/sqmi to 100,000 PD/sqmi.

 Athenians tried to reduce the effects of this overcrowding by moving the cattle to Euboea; as the disease spread, there were also official and unofficial quarantines.

 Thucydides says that the plague spread from Ethiopia to Athens, and that the plague first emerged in the port of Piraeus, from ships with plague-infected passengers, whence it spread to Athens via the Long Walls, where refugees would camp out.
 He says that crowding and poor hygiene in the Long Walls led to a significant spread of the plague.

 The plague affected certain groups over others; however, there are few demographic details of how the plague spread.
 Physicians and health care workers were at a higher risk to catch the plague due to the exposure of other diseases.
 Higher-ranking members of society were at a lower risk of catching the plague due to better living standards and better hygiene.
 Lack of food was not an issue for Athens, for they had plenty of grain storage.
 Athens lacked vitamin C due to their mainly grain diet.
 The lack of vitamin C caused a lower immunity.
 The lower immunity left Athenians more susceptible to diseases.
 The Plague of Athens was most likely caused by a reservoir disease or respiratory disease, though neither has been confirmed.
-If the plague was caused by a reservoir disease, it would be very similar to arboviral diseases or typhus as later mentioned.
+If the plague was caused by a reservoir disease, it would be very similar to arboviral diseases or typhus as is later mentioned.
 If it was a respiratory disease, it would most likely be similar to smallpox.

-Most Athenian doctors and physicians believed in Humorism.
-The belief is centered around the idea that a person contains four humors-yellow bile, black bile, phlegm, and blood-that must be equally balanced to have a healthy body.
+Most Athenian doctors and physicians believed in humorism.
+The belief was centered around the idea that a person contains four humors–yellow bile, black bile, phlegm, and blood–that needed to be equally balanced to have a healthy body.
 Practices to balance the humors include blood-letting, purging, urine sampling, and using the opposite humor to treat the imbalanced humor.